cap-js/docs/guides/databases-postgres.md

 <div markdown="1" class="impl java">

-CAP Java SDK is tested on [PostgreSQL](https://www.postgresql.org/) 15.
-Most CAP features are supported on PostgreSQL.
+CAP Java 3 is tested on [PostgreSQL](https://www.postgresql.org/) 16 and most CAP features are supported on PostgreSQL.

 [Learn more about features and limitations of using CAP with PostgreSQL](../java/cqn-services/persistence-services#postgresql){.learn-more}